 - Top Gun (1986): “I feel the need.
 The need for speed.”
 “Son, your ego’s writing checks your body can’t cash.”
 “Mother Goose, you pussy!”
 “Take me to bed or lose me forever.”
 “You can be my wingman anytime.”
 With cheesy one-liners such as the quotes above, it’s no wonder that this movie was the biggest box office hit of 1986.
 The MTV-style aerial cinematography was like nothing audiences had seen before, and the movie won three technical Oscars, plus a fourth Oscar for the film’s very-80’s synth-ballad, “Take My Breath Away.”
 Problem is, the film’s macho posturing, Cold War jingoism, and – yes – pro-war message all feel extremely dated.
 Hollywood doesn’t really make war movies anymore, at least not any with a post-WWII setting.
-Those that are released (American Sniper comes to mind) are often polarizing.
+Those that are released (“American Sniper” comes to mind) are often polarizing.
 We as a planet have grown weary from two prolonged wars in the Middle East, neither of which were clear victories.
 Also, look at the people in this film: We have Tom Cruise, with his million-dollar Ray-Ban smile.
-There’s Val Kilmer, cooler-than-cool with his bleached aviator haircut.
+And there’s Val Kilmer, cooler-than-cool with his bleached aviator haircut.
 (I dare you to look him up today.)
 I won’t even dwell too much upon that homoerotic beach volleyball sequence, during the filming of which the crew no doubt went through two dozen tubes of tanning oil.
-Don’t get me wrong – I used to love this movie.
-I cried on my first viewing during the scene in which Goose dies! <sorry, spoiler alert> And I’ll bet it looks fantastic on Blu-ray.
+But don’t get me wrong, Loyal Reader – I used to love this movie.
+I cried on my first viewing during the scene in which Goose dies! <sorry, spoiler alert> And I can only imagine how fantastic it must look on Blu-ray.
 But watching it in today’s jaded, anti-war climate is, frankly, painful.
 Poor Maverick.